• Skip to main content

 Beef Stroganoff

 • Heat a large deep skillet or dutch oven over medium high heat.
-Add the 1 tbsp olive oil and heat until it shimmers.
+Add the 1 tablespoon olive oil and heat until it shimmers.
 Add half the steak to the skillet, season with salt and pepper, and saute until browned 2-3 minutes per side.
 Remove the steak with tongs, set aside onto a plate, and repeat with the remaining steak strips, adding more oil as needed.
 Remove all steak from the skillet once browned.

 Top - thinly sliced strips of flank steak; bottom - browned steak strips on a grey plate.